 As a boy, Matt was a British gymnastic and sports acrobatics champion, later joining the BBC sport team as a world gymnastics presenter and commentator.

-Matt provides commentary at the European and World Gymnastics Championships for BBC and presented the BBC's coverage of the gymnastics events at the 2008 Olympic Games from Beijing.
+Matt provides commentary at the European and World Gymnastics Championships for BBC and presented the BBC's coverage of the gymnastics events at Londo 2012 and the 2008 Olympic Games from Beijing.
 He flew back from China to present the Olympic Handover Concert televised live outside Buckingham Palace and was involved in the Olympic Victory Parade through central London.

-He has also presented live coverage of Trooping the Colour, and ridden with the Kings Troop and Horseguards.
+He has also presented live coverage of Trooping the Colour and ridden with the Kings Troop and Horseguards.
 In 2012 he anchored the Diamond Jubilee Flotilla Pageant and launched the Jubilee concert live from Buckingham Palace’s music room.
 On the evening of the Diamond Jubilee concert he co presented the warm up show live from the Palace gardens.

 Matt's physical ability has allowed him to complete an impressive number of television challenges.
 He trained as a stunt man in Florida; spent a gruelling week with the Royal Marine Commandos, successfully passing their recruits' course and later completed the Para's P Company selection tests.